Michael Cohen Says Trump Directed Him to Commit Campaign-Finance Violations

-Michael Cohen said in District Court on Tuesday that he had committed campaign-finance violations at the direction of President Trump, an enormously significant disclosure that could spell major legal trouble for the president.
+Michael Cohen said in district court on Tuesday that he had committed campaign-finance violations at the direction of President Trump, an enormously significant disclosure that could spell major legal trouble for the president.

-Specifically, Cohen said that he had paid hush-money to two women, Stormy Daniels and Karen McDougal, to buy their silence in the run-up to the 2016 election “in coordination and at the direction of a candidate for federal office.”
+Specifically, Cohen said that he had paid hush money to two women, Stormy Daniels and Karen McDougal, to buy their silence in the run-up to the 2016 election “in coordination and at the direction of a candidate for federal office.”
 These payments were made, according to Cohen, “for the principal purpose of influencing the election.”

-The ex-presidential lawyer and “fixer” had surrendered to federal authorities earlier in the day after reaching a plea deal on eight federal charges.
-He plead guilty in a Manhattan courtroom to charges that encompassed bank fraud, tax fraud, and, most importantly from the president’s point of view, the campaign-finance violations.
-The tax-fraud accusations includes possibly fraudulent loans Cohen obtained during his shady years in the New York City taxi business.
+The ex-presidential lawyer and fixer had surrendered to federal authorities earlier in the day after reaching a plea deal on eight federal charges.
+He pleaded guilty in a Manhattan courtroom to charges that encompassed bank fraud, tax fraud, and most importantly from the president’s point of view, the campaign-finance violations.
+The tax-fraud accusations includes possibly fraudulent loans that Cohen obtained during his shady years in the New York City taxi business.
+Sentencing will take place on December 12.

 Cohen is likely to face some prison time — CNN reports that “Cohen is pressing for three years but prosecutors are seeking 50 months” — and pay a hefty fine.
 But pleading guilty means that he will avoid a possibly lengthy and expensive trial.
 Politico reports that Cohen gave himself up “to save millions of dollars, protect his family, and limit his exposure.”